jon-weisz/jon-weisz.github.io/_posts/2014-11-05-docker-jekyll-bundler.md

 ## Caveats

 * Omitting the "-t -i" flags will prohibit CTRL-C from terminating the server as normal.
 Without it, you will need to kill the ruby process externally to terminate the image.
 * Using only the "-t" flag will allow the CTRL-C flag to escape the command that launched the server, but it will not terminate the image.
-Attempting to run the command again will yield and error because the port in question will already be bound to the prior invocation of docker.
+Attempting to run the command again will yield an error because the port in question will already be bound to the prior invocation of docker.

 [^1]: https://mmistakes.github.io/minimal-mistakes/
 [^2]: http://bundler.io/